Diseases & Conditions

 - Bruising, swelling, and/or tenderness over the collarbone

 Your doctor will want to know how the injury occurred and will ask about your symptoms.
-He or she will then carefully examine your shoulder.
+They will then carefully examine your shoulder.

 Your doctor will also perform tests to ensure that no nerves or blood vessels were damaged when the fracture occurred.

 X-rays.
 X-rays provide images of dense structures, such as bone.
-Your doctor will order an x-ray to help pinpoint the location of the fracture and to learn more about the severity of the break.
+Your doctor will order an X-ray:

 If the broken ends of the bones have not significantly shifted out of place, you may not need surgery.
-Most broken collarbones can heal without surgery.
+Many broken collarbones can heal without surgery.